Loading...

 In practice, "arm's length" is not self-defining.
 You need a structured, defensible mechanism to translate the principle into a number.
 That is the purpose of transfer pricing methods.

-The OECD Transfer Pricing Guidelines (Chapter II, ) frame the objective as finding the most appropriate transfer pricing method for the particular case.
-Importantly, the Guidelines are not method-neutral: where a traditional transaction method and a profit method can be applied with equal reliability, the traditional method is preferred; and where a reliable CUP exists, it takes precedence over all other methods.
+The OECD Transfer Pricing Guidelines (Chapter II, ) frame the objective as finding the most appropriate method for the particular case.
+Under paragraphs 2.3 and 2.4, a traditional transaction method is preferred when it and a transactional profit method can be applied with equal reliability; if CUP and another method can be applied with equal reliability, CUP is preferred.

 If you are new to the vocabulary, start with our introduction to transfer pricing and the ultimate guide to the arm's length principle.
 This article focuses on how methods differ, when each tends to fit, and what practitioners get wrong in documentation.